Join the Mission to Protect Kids’ Well-Being–One Conversation at a Time

 • A list of related resources and research

-The AAFP (American Academy of Family Practitioners) has reviewed What to Say Healthcare, and deemed it acceptable for AAFP credit.
-Term of approval is from 12/01/2024 to 12/01/2025.
+American Academy of Family Physicians: The AAFP has reviewed the What to Say Healthcare and deemed it acceptable for up to 2 Enduring Materials by American Academy of Family Physican Prescribed credits.
+Term of Approval is from 12/1/2024 to 12/01/2025.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 We suggest a donation of $79 for access to the course, but it is available for free with the discount code MISSION-SUPPORT-DISCOUNT if this amount is a barrier.
 WithAll is a fully donor-funded nonprofit working to prevent eating disorders and support eating disorder recovery.
 Your contribution helps us maintain this course and provide other educational resources to adult role-models to kids.